Which of the Following Have Quantized Values? A Deep Dive into Quantization in Physics

 Introduction to Quantization

 In classical physics, many quantities are considered to be continuous.
 This means they can take on any value within a given range.
-For example, the speed of a car can be 60 km/h, 60.1 km/h, 60.11 km/h, and so on—theoretically, there's an infinite number of possible speeds within a range.
-However, at the quantum level, many physical quantities are quantized.
-This means they can only take on specific, discrete values, rather than a continuous range.
+Here's one way to look at it: the speed of a car can be 60 km/h, 60.1 km/h, 60.11 km/h, and so on—theoretically, there's an infinite number of possible speeds within a range.
+On the flip side, at the quantum level, many physical quantities are quantized.
+Think about it: this means they can only take on specific, discrete values, rather than a continuous range.
 Imagine a staircase; you can only stand on specific steps, not between them.
 Quantization is a fundamental departure from classical physics and is a cornerstone of quantum mechanics.

 Examples of Quantized Values